Employment assignments

 Personalized Employment Pass

-If approved, the PEP will be valid for three years and is nonrenewable.
-PEP holders must earn a minimum annual salary of at least SGD 270,000 during this period.
-A PEP applicant may bring their spouse, children under 21 years of age and parents.
-PEP holders and their employers will need to keep the MOM informed of any changes in the PEP holders' employment status and contact details and will have to agree to reveal their annual basic salary to the MOM.
+Personalized Employment Pass holders may sponsor Dependent’s Passes for their spouse and children under 21 years of age, and Long Term Visit Passes for their parents.
+Personalized Employment Pass holders and their employers will need to keep the MOM informed of any changes in the Personalized Employment Pass holders' employment status and contact details and will have to declare their annual basic salary to the MOM.

 Work Holiday Pass

-The Work Holiday Pass issued under the WHP is for university undergraduates and graduates who would like to work and holiday in Singapore.
-Applicants must be studying or have graduated from recognized universities in selected countries, such as Australia, France, Germany and Hong Kong SAR, among others.
+The Work Holiday Pass issued under the Work Holiday Program is for university undergraduates and graduates who would like to work and holiday in Singapore.
+Applicants must be studying or have graduated from recognized universities in selected countries, such as Australia, France, Germany and Hong Kong, among others.
 Undergraduates who would like to apply must have been a resident and full-time student of the university for at least three months before the time of application.
-The WHP is valid for six months and is not renewable.
-The WHP has a capacity of 2,000 applicants at any one time.
+The Work Holiday Pass is valid for six months and is not renewable.
+The Work Holiday Program has a capacity of 2,000 applicants at any one time.